HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Sense of Smell and They are Gone

 The Bloodhound does have one uncanny sense of smell.
 This may cause problems if you are not properly prepared.
-If they are onto the scent of sometime, you may have a hard time controlling them since obedience training does not work real well in this breed.
+If they are onto the scent of something, you may have a hard time controlling them since obedience training does not work real well in this breed.
 They are strong willed and seem to take control of the situation.
-Tracking is what they are good at and they need to smell every inch of ground when you take them out of a walk, if they want to go for a walk that is of course.
+Tracking is what they are good at and they need to smell every inch of ground when you take them out for a walk, if they want to go for a walk that is of course.

 The Bloodhound is not a dog for everyone.
 If you are interested in showing your dog, a dog of this type will not be the best breed if you have a low tolerance for dogs that disobey.
-The Bloodhound is independent, they do what they want to and no coaching or coaxing in the world is going to change them.
+The Bloodhound is independent; they do what they want to and no coaching or coaxing in the world is going to change them.
 These are just some of the reasons why people do not want to own a Bloodhound.
 They are however, a great tracking dog.